The majors below have special admissions requirements beyond the IUP university application.

 IUP SAT code: 2652; ACT code: 3704.

-Students interested in dietetics must meet minimum requirements (1000 SAT or 22 ACT, and a 3.0 GPA) for admission into the program.
+Students interested in dietetics must meet minimum requirements (minimum 3.0 GPA) for admission into the program.
 Students who do not meet these requirements but who are eligible for admission will be admitted into the nutrition major.
 The Department of Food and Nutrition has an internal process for enrolled IUP students interested in program admission, which may provide an opportunity to change to a dietetics major at a later time.
 Requirements and contact information can be found on the Department of Food and Nutrition website for the Dietetics track.

 Due to the structured nature of the programs and the requirements set by the Pennsylvania Department of Education for teacher certification, students applying to the following majors must meet minimum requirements (900 SAT (450 CR & 430 M minimums) or 21 ACT, 3.0 GPA) for program admission: